yanghengtang/tp/docs/DeveloperGuide.md

     5. Test case (Multiple parameters): `delete_tag_p 1 t\Depression t\Depression`<br>
        Expected: Similar to previous.

-### Editing a patient remark
+### Editing a patient's remark

-1. Editing a medical condition from patient while all patients are being shown
+1. Editing a patient's remark while all patients are being shown

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.